All Quiet on the Western Front

 The topic is heavy, the message may be depressing, and it is so worthwhile.
 But it is also a wonderful read.
 A seemingly easy read that sucks you in and wrings you out.

-It purports to be the testament of one Paul Baumer, a German soldier during World War I, and is written entirely in simple, short sentences.
+It purports to be the testament of one Paul Baumer.
+He is a German soldier during World War I. And his story is written entirely in simple, short sentences.

 It's an unrelenting nightmare.
 The battle scenes and the life among the muck and the bombs and the splinters that can suddenly pierce the brain of the man beside you so he dies while you continue conversing with him—they're all hellish enough.
 But to say it's unrelenting is to mean it goes beyond the battlefield as some of the most painful chapters are those that take place in lulls between battles or when the men are away from the front.
 The psychological scars are permanent.
 While visiting his mother Baumer pounds his bed in mental agony, crying: